 The Fund's investment manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
-The compositions of the portfolio are monitored by the Fund Board on a semi-annual basis.
+Compliance with the target asset allocations and the composition of the portfolio are monitored by the Fund Board on a daily basis.
+In instances where the portfolio has diverged from target asset allocations, the Fund's investment manager is obliged to take actions to rebalance the portfolio in line with the established targets, within prescribed time limits.